ansys/pyacp/doc/source/user_guide/howto/create_input_file.rst

 .. note::

-    The imported model will always contain the "dummy" material that was assigned to the geometry with the name "1".
+    The imported model will always contain the dummy material named "1" that was assigned to the geometry.

 Create an input file with Ansys Mechanical APDL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You can also create an input file for PyACP through the following steps:

 * Open Ansys Mechanical APDL
 * Load or create a model with APDL commands